Zuehlke/zuehlke.github.io/README.md

 [GitHub Pages](https://pages.github.com/) is a feature offered by GitHub which allows every user or organization to serve the contents of one repository as a static website.
 The name of that repository has to be `<user_or_org>.github.io`, which will also be the default URL for the resulting web page.
-In our case, this is `zuehlke.github.io`, and [http://zuehlke.github.io/#/main/contributions](http://zuehlke.github.io/#/main/contributions) respectively.
+In our case, this is `zuehlke.github.io`, and [http://zuehlke.github.io](http://zuehlke.github.io) respectively.

 In the settings for a GitHub Pages repository, we can specify the branch which should be served as the website.
-In our case, the branch to be served is set to `gh_pages`.
+In our case, the branch to be served is set to `gh-pages`.
 It therefore needs to contain the built, static website content, rather than any source code.
-A GitHub Actions workflow is set up to automatically build the application on every push to the `develop` branch and commit the results to the `gh_pages` branch (see _CI/CD_).
+A GitHub Actions workflow is set up to automatically build the application on every push to the `develop` branch and commit the results to the `gh-pages` branch (see _CI/CD_).

 ### CI/CD
 On every push to the `develop` branch, the `[push] Build and Deploy` GitHub Actions workflow is triggered, which is